derekburgess/jaws/docs/services/profiling.md

 explicit `legacy-unscoped` compatibility identity.
 Direct legacy callers may omit the new arguments only at this outer adapter; the pure service has no implicit entity or scope.

-The next profile-service slice proves deterministic generation for identical evidence and specifications.
+The next Milestone 3 slice extracts typed local and remote embedding providers behind the common representation service boundary.